djey47/cool-updown-legacy/README.md

 - Add client public key in `.ssh/authorized_keys` file for the user you wanna connect with.

 ### Run
-    npm start
+Simply with `npm start` or `yarn start`.

-or
+Remember that application has to remain active for ON/OFF scheduling to work, so in target environment, you may want to use: `npm run start:service` or `yarn start:service`.

-    yarn start
+While running in background, logs are written to `logs/app.log` file; to display logs current command will help you: `npm run logs` or `yarn logs`.

-Remember that application has to remain active for ON/OFF scheduling to work.
+To stop application, hit CTRL+C when launched in foreground, otherwise `npm stop` or `yarn stop`.

 ### Web-based usage

-With your favourite web browser, head to http://machine:4600 (4600 being default port, can be changed in configuration).
+With your favourite web browser, head to URL: http://machine:4600 (4600 being default port, can be changed in configuration).

 Append to this URL value of `path` below.